top of page

 SEW WHAT?

-The Sew What? group will resume meeting on Thursdays, 9am at Lexington Coffee Shop, then 10am -12 Noon for sewing at church (sewing room is in the basement).
+on Thursdays, 9am at Lexington Coffee Shop, then 10am -12 Noon for sewing at church (sewing room is in the basement).
 All are welcome to join us for both, or just coffee or sewing...it's up to you!

 MEN'S GROUP